splunk/public-o11y-docs/gdi/monitors-hosts/cpu.rst

 Configuration settings
 ----------------------

-If you’re still using this monitor with the Smart Agent (deprecated), these are the configuration options:
+If you're still using this monitor with the Smart Agent (deprecated), these are the configuration options:

 .. list-table::